onnx/onnx/docs/OnnxReleases.md

     * ``git log --pretty=format:"%h - %s" <tag of the previous release>...<new tag>``
     * And draft a new release statement - https://github.com/onnx/onnx/releases listing out the new features and bug fixes, and potential changes being introduced in the release.
 * Increase `VERSION_NUMBER` in the main branch before creating a release branch.
-* Create a release branch (rel-1.X.X) from master.
+* Create a release branch (please use rel-* as the branch name) from master.
 Checkout the release tag in a clean branch on your local repo.
 Make sure all tests pass on that branch.
 * Create an issue in onnxruntime to update onnx commit in onnxruntime to the release branch commit and run all the CI and packaging pipelines.
 * In the release branch, make sure that the Release version number information is up-to-date in the following places:
 [VERSION_NUMBER file](https://github.com/onnx/onnx/blob/master/VERSION_NUMBER) and